biscuitWizard/moor-hackercore/vcs-worker/PROTOCOL.md

-# VMS Worker Protocol
+# VCS Worker Protocol

-This document describes the protocol for communicating with the vms-worker service.
-All operations are performed using the `worker_request` function with the worker type "vms".
+This document describes the protocol for communicating with the vcs-worker service.
+All operations are performed using the `worker_request` function with the worker type "vcs".

 ## Object Management Operations